gornskew/lisply-mcp/README.md

 start a container:

 1. HTTP service (HTTP_HOST_PORT) is checked first as the primary service
-2. SWANK service (SWANK_HOST_PORT) is checked as a fallback
+2. SWANK service (SWANK_HOST_PORT) is checked as a fallback (and could potentially be used for debugging if it works and http didn't)

-#### Parameter Behavior with Existing Services
+#### Existing Services Override Local Container Settings

-**Important:** When an existing service is detected on the specified host and port:

-1. All Docker-related settings will be ignored:
+When an existing service is detected on the specified host and port all Docker-related settings will be ignored:

    - `--docker-image`, `--image-base-name`, `--image-branch`, and `--lisp-impl`
    - `--mount` volume options
    - `--start-*` service flags